davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/beginner-customer-service-example.md

 - `create_support_ticket` - New ticket creation
 - `update_ticket_status` - Ticket status updates
 - `add_ticket_note` - Add notes to tickets

+**🎯 Recommended Tools for This Challenge:**
+- Enable: `get_orders`, `get_products`, `get_customers`, `create_support_ticket`
+- Optional: `get_support_tickets`, `add_ticket_note` (for bonus features)
+- Consider Disabling: Tools you're not actively using (keeps responses focused)

+You can adjust which tools are enabled at any time as you build and test your agent.

+### **Topics (Conversation Flows)**

+**What Are Topics?**
+Topics are conversation flows that guide your agent's responses to specific types of requests.
+Think of them as chapters in a choose-your-own-adventure - each topic handles a particular customer need.

+**Recommended Topics for This Solution:**

+1. **📦 Order Status Lookup**
+   - Trigger phrases: "track order", "order status", "where is my order"
+   - Flow: Ask for order number → Call get_orders → Display results → Offer help

+2. **🏠 Product Information**
+   - Trigger phrases: "tell me about", "product details", "compare models"
+   - Flow: Identify product(s) → Call get_products → Present information → Suggest next steps

+3. **⚠️ Support Escalation**
+   - Trigger phrases: "damaged", "problem", "complaint", "speak to manager"
+   - Flow: Gather details → Assess severity → Call create_support_ticket → Set expectations

+4. **❓ General Greeting/Help**
+   - Trigger phrases: "hello", "hi", "help", "what can you do"
+   - Flow: Welcome message → Explain capabilities → Ask how to help

+**💡 Implementation Tip**: You don't need to create separate topics for everything.
+The system prompt handles many scenarios automatically.
+Topics are most useful for complex, multi-step flows where you want precise control.

 ---